TextBridgeGNN: Pre-training Graph Neural Network for Cross-Domain Recommendation via Text-Guided Transfer: Experiment

 \subsection{Method Universality of \modelname{} (RQ5)}

-This section evaluates the universality of \modelname{} by applying it to two representative base models (LightGCN and EDDA).
-Experimental results show that our method brings significant improvements in both cross-domain and training-free (zero-shot) recommendation scenarios.
-For example, in the cross-domain setting, our approach improves AUC by up to 7.3\% and Recall@10 by up to 19.5\% compared to the baseline.
-In the training-free setting, Recall@10 is increased by as much as 127.3\%.
+We evaluate the universality of \modelname{} by applying it to LightGCN and EDDA.
+As shown in Figure.\ref{fig:overall_lgn}, ID transfer consistently improves performance across both base models, with AUC and Recall@10 increasing by up to 7.3\% and 19.5\% in cross-domain settings.
+Similar improvements are observed in training-free scenarios.
 These results demonstrate the effectiveness and strong generalization ability of \modelname{} across different models and scenarios.
-More comprehensive results and corresponding figures are provided in Appendix~\ref{app:universality}.
+More comprehensive results are provided in Appendix.\ref{app:universality}.